-Rooftop Mechanical Equipment shall not exceed 8’ in height except where is demonstrably necessary to meet Building or Mechanical Code requirements.
+Rooftop Mechanical Equipment shall not exceed 8’ in height except where it is demonstrably necessary to meet Building or Mechanical Code requirements.

-All rooftop Mechanical Equipment shall be fully screened from view from adjacent public Streets, sidewalks, residences, and Public Spaces.
+All rooftop Mechanical Equipment shall be fully screened from view from adjacent public Streets, sidewalks, residences, and Public Open Spaces.
 Screening may be achieved by Parapets, architecturally integrated and cohesive penthouses, or coordinated enclosures.
-Sightline drawings and Street-view photo simulations demonstrating non-visibility at a pedestrian eye height of 5’ to 5.5’ from opposite sidewalks and key corners are required in any DSPR or Special Permit application.
+Sightline drawings and Street-view photo simulations demonstrating non-visibility at a pedestrian eye height of 5’ to 5.5’ from opposite sidewalks and key corners are required in any Design and Site Plan Review or Special Permit application.

 Screens shall be cohesive with the architecture and match or complement the Building’s permanent materials, color, and proportion.
 Perforated screening is permitted only if less than 50% open and still effective at obscuring the screened Mechanical Equipment.